nishantjr/dafny-semantics/report/report.md

 checking of invariants and specifiations to \K's repertoire.
 Currently, while
 \K does provide a deductive program verifier, it requires the user to have a non-trivial understanding of both \K and the implementation details of the language.
-While this in itself is useful (and has commercial value), it sets a high bar for writing verified software.
+While this in itself is useful (and has proven commercial value), it sets a high bar for writing verified software.
 Dafny provides an easy-to-use, modular and scalable approach to verified software development.
 It does this through provding a mechanism for specifying invariants, pre-conditions, and post-conditions via a syntax built in to the language.
 Static verification of these invariants, is however, non-trivial.
 Dafny implements this via translation of each program into another language, Boogie, built specifically for verification.
 Execution of Dafny programs is handled by a completely different code path, allowing for divergence between the two.
 We believe that small (and natural) extensions to the \K framework would allow languages developers to implement similar features in other languages, all the while using the same implementation for both verification and execution.
 With that goal in mind, this project implements a verification specific semantics for Dafny: it can take a program written in (a subset of) Dafny, and check partial correctness.

 ## Implementation